MicrosoftDocs/azure-aks-docs/articles/aks/monitor-aks.md

 For more information about `minimal-ingestion` profile metrics, see [Minimal ingestion profile for control plane metrics in managed Prometheus](control-plane-metrics-default-list.md).

-Ingest only minimal metrics from default targets:
+- Ingest only minimal metrics from default targets

   When setting `default-targets-metrics-keep-list.minimalIngestionProfile="true"`, only the minimal set of metrics are ingested for each of the default targets: `controlplane-apiserver` and `controlplane-etcd`.

-Ingest all metrics from all targets:
+- Ingest all metrics from all targets

   Collect all metrics from all targets on the cluster using the following steps:

   1. Download the ConfigMap file [ama-metrics-settings-configmap.yaml](https://github.com/Azure/prometheus-collector/blob/89e865a73601c0798410016e9beb323f1ecba335/otelcollector/configmaps/ama-metrics-settings-configmap.yaml) and rename it to `configmap-controlplane.yaml`.
   1. Set `minimalingestionprofile = false`.
   1. Under `default-scrape-settings-enabled`, verify that the targets you want to scrape are set to `true`.
 The only targets you can specify are: `controlplane-apiserver`, `controlplane-cluster-autoscaler`, `controlplane-kube-scheduler`, `controlplane-kube-controller-manager`, and `controlplane-etcd`.
   1. Apply the ConfigMap using the [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) command.

      ```bash
      kubectl apply -f configmap-controlplane.yaml
      ```

      After the configuration is applied, it takes several minutes before the metrics from the specified targets scraped from the control plane appear in the Azure Monitor workspace.

-Ingest a few other metrics in addition to minimal metrics:
+- Ingest a few other metrics in addition to minimal metrics

   The `minimal ingestion profile` setting helps reduce the ingestion volume of metrics, as it only collects metrics used by default dashboards, default recording rules, and default alerts are collected.
 To customize this setting, use the following steps:

   1. Download the ConfigMap file [ama-metrics-settings-configmap](https://github.com/Azure/prometheus-collector/blob/89e865a73601c0798410016e9beb323f1ecba335/otelcollector/configmaps/ama-metrics-settings-configmap.yaml) and rename it to `configmap-controlplane.yaml`.
   1. Set `minimalingestionprofile = true`.
   1. Under `default-scrape-settings-enabled`, verify that the targets you want to scrape are set to `true`.
 The only targets you can specify are: `controlplane-apiserver`, `controlplane-cluster-autoscaler`, `controlplane-kube-scheduler`, `controlplane-kube-controller-manager`, and `controlplane-etcd`.
   1. Under `default-targets-metrics-keep-list`, specify the list of metrics for the `true` targets.
 For example:

      ```yaml
      controlplane-apiserver= "apiserver_admission_webhook_admission_duration_seconds| apiserver_longrunning_requests"
      ```

   1. Apply the ConfigMap using the [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) command.

      ```bash
      kubectl apply -f configmap-controlplane.yaml
      ```

     After the configuration is applied, it takes several minutes before the metrics from the specified targets scraped from the control plane appear in the Azure Monitor workspace.

-Ingest only specific metrics from some targets:
+- Ingest only specific metrics from some targets

   1. Download the ConfigMap file [ama-metrics-settings-configmap](https://github.com/Azure/prometheus-collector/blob/89e865a73601c0798410016e9beb323f1ecba335/otelcollector/configmaps/ama-metrics-settings-configmap.yaml) and rename it to `configmap-controlplane.yaml`.
   1. Set `minimalingestionprofile = false`.
   1. Under `default-scrape-settings-enabled`, verify that the targets you want to scrape are set to `true`.
 The only targets you can specify here are `controlplane-apiserver`, `controlplane-cluster-autoscaler`, `controlplane-kube-scheduler`,`controlplane-kube-controller-manager`, and `controlplane-etcd`.
   1. Under `default-targets-metrics-keep-list`, specify the list of metrics for the `true` targets.
 For example:

      ```yaml
      controlplane-apiserver= "apiserver_admission_webhook_admission_duration_seconds| apiserver_longrunning_requests"
      ```

   1. Apply the ConfigMap using the [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) command.

      ```bash
      kubectl apply -f configmap-controlplane.yaml
      ```

      After the configuration is applied, it takes several minutes before the metrics from the specified targets scraped from the control plane appear in the Azure Monitor workspace.

 #### Troubleshoot control plane metrics issues